filippos1994/Gan_mri_aug/README.md

 - 3_nii_to_png_all.py, to transform the .nii volumetric data to axial .png MRI images
 - 4_check_shapes.ipynb (optional) to find the number of different slices and dimensions of each visit's corresponding images
 - 5_select_sequences_ttv.py, to throw away the images corresponding to the irrelevant parts of a subject's head, as far as AD diagnosis is concerned
+- 6_resize_images.py, to resize all the images to a single size (192,160)
 ## 2. GAN Models

 Two identical GANs were trained, one per class, following the Wasserstein GAN framework.